amr28693/solitonic_reservoir/README.md

   Both options A and B are decomposed below the repo structure

 ## Option A (Recommended when time/computational expense considerations is paramount):
-  * Regenerate all figures and statistics from precomputed data
+  * Regenerate all figures and statistics from the manuscript with precomputed data

 ## Option B (Full recomputation):
   * rerun all simulations from scratch